 - An affidavit signed by the student stating that the student declines the vaccination for bacterial meningitis for reasons of conscience, including a religious belief.
 A conscientious exemption form from the Texas Department of State Health Services must be used. https://corequestjc.texas.gov

-All new or transfer students with less than 12 semester hours are required to participate in New Student Orientation (NSOR).
+All new students are encouraged to complete the online New Student Orientation (NSOR).
 The purpose of NSOR is to prepare students for their first semester at Angelina College by introducing topics such as developmental requirements, online resources, course registration and dropping procedures, and developing a degree plan.
-A registration hold is placed on all student accounts until this activity is completed.